Effective Mentoring Program

-Programs are offered to school teachers at multiple locations across the state with Day 1 conducted between February and June, and Day 2 from May to September.
+Programs are offered to school teachers at multiple locations across the state with Day 1 conducted in February and March, and Day 2 during May and September.
 Teachers who register for the program must be able to attend both days.

 Early childhood teachers interested in the program can find more information here: Mentor Training for Experienced Early Childhood Teachers.

 The Effective Mentoring Program is designed for experienced teachers who are mentoring provisionally registered teachers in 2017.